Partou Zia: Work

 Early in Partou’s career, landscape provided the main inspiration for her work.
 The quest of the individual for the divine was a developing theme.
 A fascination for religious iconography was manifested in depictions of the overlooked corners of church interiors.
 Everyday objects such as books, lamps and chairs inhabited her images of domestic scenes, suggesting a desire to capture the essence of her long-lost childhood home.
 Her canvases at this time were dominated by an energetic application of heavily impastoed yellow, which for her represented the spiritual.
-Self-portraits, some of them nude, also formed an important part of her oeuvre, not only as a means of asserting her identity as a woman and a painter, but in order to reveal her intuitive self.
+Self-portraits, some of them nude, also formed an important part of her oeuvre, asserting her identity as a woman and a painter, and to reveal her intuitive self.

-Partou's canvases bring a fresh note to the long established tradition of story telling.
 In scale her works range from a few inches to several feet high, with characteristic free brushwork and an immediately recognisable energetic handling of layers of paint.
-She has been inspired by the writing and illustrations of William Blake, and her work explores a personal journey of self-discovery.
-Through these vibrant, painterly canvases, she draws the viewer into her dream like memory.
-Her own language is highly original, evolving a personal mythology of motifs and symbols that include lovers, sleepers, dreamers and readers, set within evocative interiors or luminous landscapes.
+Inspired by the writing and illustrations of William Blake, her work explores a personal journey of self-discovery.
+Her language is original, evolving a personal mythology of motifs and symbols that include lovers, sleepers, dreamers and readers, set within interiors or landscapes.

 The paintings from the last few months of her life reflect a change of mood.
-The intense energy of her earlier canvases has given way to a more contemplative application of paint, as a consequence of her failing strength.
+The intense energy of her earlier canvases has given way to a more contemplative application of paint, as a consequence of her ill health.
 In ‘40 Nights and 40 Days’ she reclines, in classical garb, resting her elbow on a pile of books – an indication, perhaps, that her work is done.
-She seems to be gazing beyond the present, the outstretched hand ready to guide her on the next step of her journey.